 4. Cocktail Programs

 With solutions like F&B Insights suppliers can create on-premise cocktail programs to promote their alcohol brand.
-You set a program budget and length.
-In addition, Sixdots allocates cocktail programs against your budget, billing per bar and restaurant when, and only when, a merchant accepts your program.
+You set a program budget and length, and F&B Insights allocates cocktail programs against your budget, billing per bar and restaurant when, and only when, a merchant accepts your program.
 For every month and for every menu your cocktail program is live, you receive cocktail sales performance reports, cocktail menu trend insights, aggregate food pairing trend insights, and seasonal and regional consumer insights.

 5. Tasting Events

 Hosting tasting events at retail locations like liquor stores or grocery stores, is another way to promote your brand and gain brand awareness.
 It also helps that retail stores are an important source of consumer and competitor data.
 Brands can gather customer feedback, understand what products are performing well, and work to create products that speak to customers.
 Getting your talent to use a tool like Overproof’s free app, Tastings, can further enhance access to retail data with competitor surveys, customer insights, and performance tracking.